csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 It is easy to write _wrong_ `loop` statements.
 Let us review some of the "classic" blunders.

-## Failling to update the variable occuring in the condition
+## Failing to update the variable occurring in the condition

 ~~~~~~~~{.cs}